Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 11/26/17
+### MIT License:
+I chose the MIT License, because it makes my code very open and accessible for future discourse analyses.

+### Back Channels:
+I also began working with the back channels in < >.
+I am attempting to locate all back channels using regular expressions.
+I also need to create a list of the speaker, which can be the same as the line's speaker or another person in the conversation.

 ## 11/25/17
 ### Thinking About Licenses:
 I am able to license my code but not any of the data.
 I would like my code to be open source.
 It is very helpful for other people who